kontenta/kontour/README.md

    'passwords' => 'admins',
    ```

-## Publish the default CSS in your Laravel project
+## Publish the default CSS and js in your Laravel project

 You probably want to add some style to your admin area,
 perhaps pure HTML is too brutalist for your taste...